 Waterproof Sun Care

-Given the proximity to the equator, Central America’s sun is brutal and while days may be cloudy or you may be under the canopy of trees, don’t be fooled; its essential that you bring High SPF waterproof / sweatproof sunscreen as well as lip balm with SPF.
+Given the proximity to the equator and or water reflection, these areas can have brutal sun, even on cloudy days or under the canopy of trees, don’t be fooled; its essential that you bring High SPF waterproof / sweatproof sunscreen as well as lip balm with SPF.
 Apply frequently and liberally.
 It’s also a good idea to bring along some aloe in case you happen to get a sunburn.
 Consider applying Sunscreen and Insect Repellent together.
 Remember you cannot add more sunscreen yesterday but you can wear less today.
 Many destinations are requiring reef-friendly formulas; a good idea anyway.

 Waterproof Insect Repellent

-While Costa Rica is known for its spectacular natural beauty, it is also known for its incredible variety of beautiful insects.
+These regions known for spectacular natural beauty are also known for their incredible variety of beautiful insects.
 Not all insects are harmful to humans so please be respectful.
-Each person has their own scent; making them more or less attractive to insects.
+Each person has their own scent; making some more or less attractive to insects.
 You probably know where you are on the scale from none to bug bait; pack accordingly.
 Bring a good insect repellant that contains Deet.
 The key hours of insect activity are the hours around sunrise and sunset.
 Avoid fragrances when you can.
 There are some leatherette bracelets available on Amazon containing Citronella that can be worn on ankles or wrists.
 While I would not rely entirely on these, they can be good during the off hours, no pun intended.

-Sprays may be easier to apply, however they often spray where you and others don’t appreciate them, on the floor they can be slippery, bother others or inadvertently affect animals.
-Lotions or creams are most easy to pack.
+Sprays may be easier to apply, however they often over-spray where you and others don’t appreciate them, on the floor they can be slippery, cause allergic reaction in others or inadvertently affect animals.
+Lotions or creams are easier to pack than spray.

 Don’t be lulled into false sense of security.
-Many are diligent the first few days then think, well, no bites, then stop applying it.
+Many are diligent the first few days then think, well, no bites, no sunburn, then stop applying it.
 At night, make sure you close your screens before turning on the lights indoors.
-Bug activity will be greatest in still air and moist areas after rains..
+Bug activity will be greatest in still air and moist areas after rains.
 Breezes, including ceiling fans will keep them from you.

-With so many wonderful outdoor adventures to enjoy in Costa Rica, it’s recommended that you also pack a wide-brim hat to protect your head and face from the sun.
+With so many wonderful outdoor adventures to enjoy in the sunshine, it’s recommended that you also pack a wide-brim hat to protect your head and face from the sun.

 It is also vital that you bring along some dry bags for protecting your electronics from humidity.
 Such bags are available in all sizes, ranging from pocket-sized cell phone pouches to larger bags.

-Costa Rica boasts a tremendous amount of biodiversity, and you will want to make sure you bring binoculars so you do not miss any opportunities to view Costa Rica’s exquisite wildlife.
+If traveling for flora and fauna, biodiversity, you will want to make sure you bring binoculars so you do not miss any opportunities to view exquisite wildlife.